I recently complained, failed to get anywhere and left my favourite airline (not BA) over two routine issues.

 Now Business and First Class travellers, mostly, don’t pay for their own tickets and those who do (me included,) are relatively inelastic to changes in price but we are (as I discovered) incredibly elastic to changes in service.
 There are various large and powerful ‘communities of business/first travellers’ who are adamant that ‘x’ airline shouldn’t get away with their appalling service.
-While I ‘sticking pins’ in airline models (metaphorically) and enjoying the banter between fellow sufferers, I pondered the elasticity/inelasticity of demand versus fluctuations in service, not prices.
+While we might enjoy ‘sticking pins’ in airlines (metaphorically) and enjoying the banter between fellow sufferers, I pondered the elasticity/inelasticity of demand versus fluctuations in service, not prices.

 What if (for example) we transposed the term ‘price’ with the ‘service’, and then ask:

 “What would be the % change in quantity demanded of airline flights divided by the % change in the service provided for that airline flight, all other things unchanged?